vinc/chatai/README.md

 ## Usage

-    $ ruby chatgpt.rb
+    $ chatgpt
     > What is Unix?
-    Unix is a powerful and versatile operating system that was first developed in the 1960s.
-It is designed to be used on a wide range of computer hardware, from small embedded devices to large mainframes.
-Unix is known for its stability, security, and flexibility, and it has become one of the most popular operating systems in the world.
-It is widely used in enterprise computing, scientific research, and academic settings, and it is also a popular choice for web servers and other networking applications.
-Unix is known for its command-line interface, which allows users to interact with the system using a series of commands and text-based tools.
+    Unix is a multi-user, multi-tasking operating system that was first developed in the 1960s.
+It is known for its stability, security, and flexibility, and is widely used in servers, workstations, and embedded systems.
+Unix is based on the concept of a shell, which allows users to interact with the system through a command-line interface or graphical user interface.
+It also has a rich set of standard utilities and tools that make it easy to perform various tasks such as file management, process management, networking, and more.
+Unix has many variants, including Linux, FreeBSD, Solaris, and macOS.

-    > Who made Unix?
+    > Who wrote it?
-    Unix was originally developed by a group of researchers at Bell Labs, including Ken Thompson, Dennis Ritchie, and others.
+    Unix was initially written by Ken Thompson, Dennis Ritchie, and others at Bell Labs in the late 1960s and early 1970s.

-    > Can you list 5 contributors of Unix?
+    > List 5 contributors
     1. Ken Thompson
     2. Dennis Ritchie
     3. Brian Kernighan